 During cancer treatment

-For those on medications for cancer treatment, avoid grapefruit.
-The nutrients that it provides can be found in other fruits and veggies like tomatoes, leafy greens, eggs, and avocados.
+For those on medications for cancer treatment, take caution with grapefruit.
+The nutrients provided can be found in other fruits and veggies like tomatoes, leafy greens, eggs, and avocados.
 If the taste is something hard to live without, substitutions that satisfy the craving may help.
 Other citrus fruits like oranges can help, as well as peaches, starfruit, or nectarines.
 For additional recommendation, consult a registered dietitian to go over ways to satisfy your cravings for grapefruits, and exactly which medications are contraindicated.